BarryDigby/barrydigby.github.io/ChIP-Seq/pipeline.md

 samtools index SPT5_T0.markdups.bam
 ```

-Repeat these 4 steps for the `SPT5_Input` sample.
+Repeat these 4 steps for the `SPT5_Input` samples.
 We will be using the `markdups.bam` files for peak calling.

 This is seriously repetitive stuff..... . . . . . ..... . . .  . and we only have 4 replicates 0_o

 # 5. Macs2

 At long last....

 move to the top of your directory tree for the analysis. make a new directory called `macs2` which is where we will store the results.